Mtsumi/alx-low_level_programming/README.md

-This is a C project repo
+This is a C project repo that contains different tasks on the C language